 Gorilla Doctors collaborates with the non-profit organization Art of Conservation (AoC) to promote education on improving wildlife and community health in primary schools bordering Rwanda’s Volcanoes National Park.
 Our veterinarians perform demonstrations showing how and why mountain gorillas are treated for sickness and injury for grade school students enrolled in AoC’s extracurricular conservation and health education program.
 Using masks, stethoscopes, a compressed air gun, and empty darts, the veterinarians and children simulate gorilla health interventions.
 During discussions, students learn that becoming a Gorilla Doctor is a possible career path.
 Following our visit, AoC students create drawings and paintings depicting themselves as Gorilla Doctors.

 Continuing Education for Staff

 Gorilla Doctors supports its staff in seeking to refine their skills and learn new techniques through attendance at workshops, conferences, graduate programs, and other educational opportunities.
-Most recently, Dr. Jean Bosco Noheri trained at the Indianapolis and Maryland Zoos in February 2011, Dr. Eddy Kambale spent July 2011 working at the California National Primate Research Center at UC Davis, and Dr. Fred completed a 4-week training stint at the sam center in April 2012.
-In November 2011, Dr. Jean-Felix Kinani completed his Masters of Field Epidemiology at the National University of Rwanda and in May 2014 Jean Paul Lukusa finished his Masters in Public health.
+Within the last five years, Dr. Jean Bosco Noheri trained at the Indianapolis and Maryland Zoos (February 2011), Dr. Eddy Kambale spent July 2011 working at the California National Primate Research Center at UC Davis, and Dr. Fred completed a 4-week training stint at the Sam Center in April 2012.
+In November 2011, Dr. Jean-Felix Kinani completed his Masters of Field Epidemiology at the School of Public Health, University of Rwanda and in May 2014 Jean Paul Lukusa finished his Masters in Public health.
 Dr. Olivier is currently studying for a long-distance MVetSci in Conservation Medicine at the University of Edinburgh, Scotland and is expected to graduate in 2015.